RobRendell/gTove/README.md

 * When offline, creating a tabletop never progresses from progress bar to cloud.
 * Menu item to copy URL to clipboard, for users using the app fullscreen.
 * Was seeing something to make me think old PeerNodes were still active when the page reloads, but can't reproduce now.
-* httprelay.io has added a SeqId GET parameter to mcast, allowing multiple tabs in the same browser to reliably get messages.
-Need to wait for it to be deployed to production.
 * Have labels on minis which are GM-only?
 * Disambiguate tap - if several minis/maps are potential targets of the tap, first show a menu of their names before showing their menu.